akvik/18Norway/README.md

 - Added 50 to the green T tile (T1).
 - Added correct price on D-trains on company charters.
 From 850 to 900.
 - Made Jærbanen's token prices on the charter clearer.
+- Corrected from SB to S on Sørlandsbanen's company charter.

 28 March 2024:
 - Initial upload.